This article helps you sort through organic treatments and home remedies for plant diseases.

 10. Gray Mold

 Gray mold appears as a cluster of gray spores that attach to the fruit or vegetable and spread.
-It usually develops in high humidity and causes areas on fruits to rot.
+It usually develops in high humidity and causes rot in areas of the fruit.

 Treating Gray Mold

 Stake plants and improve airflow.
-Additionally, water early in the morning with a soaker hose, allowing the plants to dry.
+Additionally, water the plants early in the morning with a soaker hose, allowing them to dry.

 Arber Bio Fungicide can also help control gray mold on plants.